parisChatz/Bayesian-Nets-and-Observation-Sequence-Probability/README.md

 * Open a terminal and do
 `git clone https://github.com/parisChatz/Bayesian-Nets-and-Observation-Sequence-Probability.git`
 * Make sure to install the prerequisites.
+You need to install these with `sudo pip3 install -r requirements.txt` before you can run this.

 To test that everything works right open a new terminal and do `python3 your_home/Bayesian-Nets-and-Observation-Sequence-Probability/Task_1A.py`.
 This should run the first task that solves the Rare Disease and test problem.